 If you research La Fortuna’s various hot springs attractions, especially budget-friendly, economy attractions, you’re bound to come across the Termalitas del Arenal Hot Springs.
 In our opinion, this Arenal Hot Springs option, which has one of the cheapest hot springs passes you can buy, is the lower-quality version of the Los Laureles Hot Springs; it strives to provide a place where you can swim, relax, and picnic, though the quality of its facilities and pools isn’t great.
 One thing that the Termalitas del Arenal Hot Springs has that the Los Laureles Hot Springs does not is a dense-feeling property full of tall palms.
 This helps deliver an experience that feels like you’re soaking in (man-made) pools among a forest.

-The Termo Arenal Hot Springs are the latest Arenal Hot Springs property to open in La Fortuna.
-They’re also the least expensive hot springs pass you can buy in the region right now, and the old adage “you get what you pay for” applies here.
-In terms of overall quality (cleanliness, pool/property design, and privacy included), the Termo Arenal Hot Springs ranks at the bottom of the list.
-To be fair, the property isn’t yet finished, so perhaps future developments will shape it up a bit.
-For the time being, we’d only recommend choosing the Termo Arenal Hot Springs if its price tag is the maximum amount you can afford.
+The Termales del Arenal Hot Springs offer one of the least expensive hot springs passes you can buy in La Fortuna right now, and the adage “you get what you pay for” applies here.
+In terms of overall quality (cleanliness, pool/property design, and privacy included), the Termales del Arenal Hot Springs ranks near the bottom of the list, but that’s not to suggest that visiting is a bad choice; it’s just a worse choice than most of the other hot spring offerings in town.
+For the time being, we’d only recommend choosing the Termales del Arenal Hot Springs if its price tag (less than $20 USD per person) is the absolute maximum amount that you can afford to spend on a hot spring visit during your time in La Fortuna.

 Rio Chollin Hot Springs (Mini-Tabacon)